cs-au-dk/Artemis/docs/sections/server.rst

 ^^^^^^^^

 * ``echo``
+    Used for testing.
 Returns the text provided in the ``message`` field.
 The optional ``delay`` field is the number of seconds to delay before sending back the response (integers 0--30 are valid).

     Send::